adr1enbe4udou1n/blog/content/_data/realworld/_index.md

 * Follows best practices for linting, formatting, with static analyzers for non strongly typed languages
 * Community-driven with usage of the most well-known packages
 * `PostgreSQL` as main database
+* Use ORM whenever possible that follows any `DataMapper` or `Active Record` patterns
 * Proper seeder / faker for quick starting with filled DB
+* Proper suited QA + production Dockerfile
 * Complete CI/DC deployment on Docker Swarm with [Drone CI](https://www.drone.io/)